 In his early years post-Ph.
 D., Lupke wrote a series of essays that interrogated the ideology of national consciousness in Chinese/Taiwanese literature and film as well as the interplay between philosophical and social values and literary expression.
 His work reflects a long-term fascination with the decoding of intricate texts.
-This fascination led to two edited volumes: The Magnitude of Ming: Command, Allotment, and Fate in Chinese Culture (University of Hawai‘i Press, 2005) and New Perspectives on Contemporary Chinese Poetry (Palgrave Macmillan, 2008) and several guest-edited journal issues (Asian Cinema; positions: asia critique; JMLC; and others).
-His most recently published monograph is The Sinophone Cinema of Hou Hsiao-hsien: Culture, Voice, Style, and Motion (Cambria Press, 2016), a comprehensive study of Taiwan’s leading auteur filmmaker and doyen of New Taiwan Cinema.
-His articles can be found in boundary 2, Modern Chinese Literature and Culture, The Journal of Modern Literature in Chinese, Asian Cinema, Journal of Asian Studies, Comparative Literature Studies, and elsewhere.
+This fascination resulted in two edited volumes: The Magnitude of Ming: Command, Allotment, and Fate in Chinese Culture (University of Hawai‘i Press, 2005) and New Perspectives on Contemporary Chinese Poetry (Palgrave Macmillan, 2008) and several guest-edited journal issues (Asian Cinema; positions: asia critique; JMLC; Rocky Mountain Review; and others).
+Lupke has built upon his work on contemporary poetry by co-editing two more volumes of scholarship on the topic, Chinese Poetic Modernisms, with Paul Manfredi, and Dictionary of Literary Biography: Chinese Poets since 1949, with Thomas Moran.
+Lupke's extensive editorial contributions have led to him receiving the Michael Delahoyde Award for Excellence in Editing from Rocky Mountain MLA.
+His combined interest in Taiwan and cinema studies reached fruition in the publication of The Sinophone Cinema of Hou Hsiao-hsien: Culture, Voice, Style, and Motion (Cambria Press, 2016), a comprehensive study of Taiwan’s leading auteur filmmaker and doyen of New Taiwan Cinema.
+His articles can be found in boundary 2, Modern Chinese Literature and Culture, The Journal of Modern Literature in Chinese, Asian Cinema, Journal of Asian Studies, Comparative Literature Studies, Chinese Literature Today, and elsewhere.

-Lupke regards translation as one of the most important contributions a scholar of Chinese can make to the profession and to the study of Chinese literature and culture.
+Lupke is an award-winning translator of Chinese literature and literary scholarship.
+He regards translation as one of the most important contributions a scholar of Chinese can make to the profession and to the study of Chinese literature and culture.
 His translations of poems, short stories, prose works, critical essays, and interviews, as well as a novel and a history of Chinese literature from Taiwan number over fifty and have appeared in Chinese PEN, Taiwan Literature, Chinese Literature Today, New England Review, Michigan Quarterly, Asymptote, Five Points, Free Verse, Epiphany, Eleven Eleven, Cha: An Asian Literary Journal, and other venues.
-He has held a Luce Foundation Residency Fellowship in translation at the Vermont Studio Center.
+He has held a Residency Fellowship in translation at the Vermont Studio Center.

 Christopher Lupke’s current book project examines the representation of filiality or filial piety in modern and contemporary Chinese literature and film.
 He also devotes much time to the translation of the poetry of Xiao Kaiyu and others.
 He welcomes the opportunity to supervise graduate students focusing on the modern field in general and in particular students interested in the following subjects: the relationship between philosophy, literature, and cinema; Sinophone literature and postcoloniality; translation and translation theory; and contemporary poetry.

-Seigneurie, Ken (lead), Wiebke Denecke, Christine Chism, Illaria L. E. Ramelli, Christopher Lupke, Evan Nicoll-Johnson, Frieda Ekotto, Abigail Celis, and B. Venkat Mani, eds..
-2019.
+Seigneurie, Ken (lead), Wiebke Denecke, Christine Chism, Illaria L. E. Ramelli, Christopher Lupke, Evan Nicoll-Johnson, Frieda Ekotto, Abigail Celis, and B. Venkat Mani, eds.
+2020.
 A Companion to World Literature.
-(5 Vols.).
+(6 Vols.).
 Hoboken: Wiley Blackwell Press.

 Manfredi, Paul and Christopher Lupke, eds.
 2019.
 Chinese Poetic Modernisms.
 Leiden and Boston: Brill Press.